 Our hair is a part of our body and our hair is inevitably affected by any change in our general health.
 Sometimes, when an extraordinary event occurs in our health or life – for example, major distress, stress, illness, high fever, accident, surgery, etc. – this hair growth cycle is interrupted and disrupted.
 For this reason, more hair than ever before enters the telogen phase.
 This rate can be up to 35% and sometimes even 50% of the total hair.
 In other words, while we accept the loss of 100 hairs in a day as normal, 750 or more hair loss is also possible in a day

 During this hair count, there may be cases where we count sometimes 3000, sometimes 6000 hairs falling out.
 Unfortunately, it can be extremely frustrating for the person experiencing this process.

 Extreme Hair Loss

-This type of intense hair loss usually occurs 3 months after the event that disrupts the above-mentioned cycle (a great distress, stress, illness, high fever, accident, surgery, etc.), and this type of excessive hair loss, because of the effluvium occurs in the telogen phase, which has the name of telogen effluvium.
+This type of intense hair loss usually occurs 3 months after the event that disrupts the above-mentioned cycle (great distress, stress, illness, high fever, accident, surgery, etc.), and this type of excessive hair loss, because of the effluvium occurs in the telogen phase, which has the name of telogen effluvium.

 Detection of Telegon Effluvium is a subject that requires expertise.
 Just as we cannot call every hair loss genetic hair loss, we cannot call every “extreme” hair loss Telogen Effluvium.
-It is of great importance that the determine correctly, that direct the people to the right product and application.
+It is of great importance that they determine correctly, that direct the people to the right product and application.